kolsitech/Klicka-IT_Website/README.md

-# Job Portal
+Job Portal - Read Me
-Django Job Portal.
-,,
+This is a Django-based job portal project.
+The following are the instructions to download, install, and run the project.

+This is a Django-based Job Portal application that allows employers to post job openings and job seekers to search and apply for jobs.

 Installation
-To download the project, you can either:

-Use the terminal and type the following command: https://github.com/Sany07/Job-Portal.git Download it manually from this URL: https://github.com/Sany07/Job-Portal.git After downloading, install the dependencies by running the following command in the terminal:

-#bash

-sudo apt install libpq-dev
-virtualenv env ( # Activate Virtual Enviroment) pip install django pip install -r requirements.txt
+To install the Job Portal application, follow the steps below:

+Clone the repository using the command: https://github.com/Sany07/Job-Portal.git.
+Alternatively, you can download the application using the URL: https://github.com/Sany07/Job-Portal.git.

+Install dependencies using the command sudo apt install libpq-dev.
+This is an important software that is required for the application to run.

+Create a virtual environment using the command virtualenv env.

-Note: If any requirements fail to install from the requirements.txt file, you can install them manually, such as pip install django-ckeditor.
+Install required modules using the command pip install -r requirements.txt.
+In case there are failed installations listed in the requirements.txt file, you can install them manually using the command pip install <module-name>.

-#Database
-You can set up the database from settings.py file.
+Set up the database from the settings.py file.

-#Migrate the Database
-To migrate the database, open the terminal in the project directory and run the following commands:

-#Copy code
-python manage.py makemigrations
+Migrate the database using the commands python manage.py makemigrations and python manage.py migrate.

-python manage.py migrate
-Collect Static Files
-To collect all the static files in your apps, run the following command in the terminal:
+Collect all static files in your apps using the command python manage.py collectstatic.

-#Copy code
-python manage.py collectstatic
-Run the Server
-To run the server, use the following command:
+Finally, run the server using the command python manage.py runserver.

-#Copy code
-python manage.py runserver
 Screenshots
-The following are the screenshots of the project:

-Home Page:
-Home Page Screenshot

-Jobs Page:
-Jobs Page Screenshot

-Job Detail Page:
-Job Detail Page Screenshot

-Create Job Page:
-Create Job Page Screenshot

-Dashboard Page:
-Dashboard Page Screenshot

-Employer Job Applicants Page:
-Employer Job Applicants Page Screenshot
+Screenshots of the application can be found in the screenshots folder in the repository.

+Thank You
-Thank you for using this job portal project.,,
+Thank you for using the Job Portal application.